094459/newsletter-oss-projects/README.md

 **mlspace**

 [mlspace](https://aws-oss.beachgeek.co.uk/3r8) provides code that will help you deploy [MLSpace](https://aws-oss.beachgeek.co.uk/3r9) into your AWS account.
 [MLSpace](https://aws-oss.beachgeek.co.uk/3r9) is an open source no-hassle tool for data science, machine learning and deep learning, and has pre-made environments for pytorch, tensorflow and everything else you might need. (#193)

+**mcp-server-aws**

+[mcp-server-aws](https://aws-oss.beachgeek.co.uk/47r) is a project from Rishi Kavikondala that provides a  [Model Context Protocol](https://aws-oss.beachgeek.co.uk/47s) server implementation for AWS operations that currently supports S3 and DynamoDB services.
+All operations are automatically logged and can be accessed through the audit://aws-operations resource endpoint.(#206)

 **multi-agent-orchestrator**